-This implies that $A$ and $B'\times C'$ have the same dimension, and thus $\psi$ is an isogeny. \end{proof}
+Hence $A$ and $B'\times C'$ have the same dimension, and thus $\psi$ is an isogeny. \end{proof}

 By the above lemma and Theorem~\ref{theorem: serre}, the local-global QT principle holds for products of pairwise geometrically nonisogenous elliptic curves one of whose factors does not have CM.
-From now on, we will focus on the case that all factors have CM.
+From now on, we focus on the case that all factors have CM.

-\begin{lemma} Let $A$ be an abelian variety defined over $k$ that is isogenous to the product of $g$ elliptic curves $E_i$ with CM, say by $M_i$, and pairwise not $\Qbar$-isogenous.
-Then there exists a subset $\Sigma\subseteq \Sigma_k$ of density $1$ consisting of primes of absolute residue degree $1$ and of good reduction for $A$ such that for every $\p\in \Sigma$, of norm $p$, the $L$-polynomial of $A$ at $\p$ is of the form
+\begin{lemma} Suppose that $A$ is isogenous to the product of $g$ elliptic curves $E_i$ with CM, say by $M_i$, and pairwise not $\Qbar$-isogenous.
+Then there is a subset $\Sigma\subseteq \Sigma_k$ of density $1$ consisting of primes of absolute residue degree $1$ and of good reduction for $A$ such that for every $\p\in \Sigma$, of norm $p$, we have

 where the reciprocal roots $\alpha_i\in \Qbar$ satisfy: \begin{enumerate}[i)] \item If $\p$ splits in $M_i$, then $\alpha_i \in M_i-\Q$ and $\alpha_i/\sqrt p$ is not a root of unity. \item If $\p$ is inert in $M_i$, then $\alpha_i=\sqrt{-p}$ and $\alpha_i\not \in M_j$ for any $j$. \end{enumerate} \end{lemma}